 - Treat the matter seriously and keep an open mind. - Make a written record of the information. - Include the time, date and place of incident/s, persons present and what was said and sign and date this. - Share this record with directly with: - Low Level Concern: The Headmaster. - Allegation Meeting Threshold for Harm: The Headmaster. - Concern/Allegation about The Headmaster: The Chair of Governors. - The Headmaster can be contacted via: head@miltonabbey.co.uk. - My Concern: is to be used to log the concern rather than the details of any allegation.
-This will be coordinated by The Headmaster. - This ensures staff and pupils maintain their reasonable expectation of privacy from wider visibility of any allegations made (staff will be made aware where appropriate and necessary). - The Head: (or where delegated, appropriate member of SLT) will record details of the allegation as case manager.
-These will be filed through the Headmaster's Office. - All records must include the time, date and place of incident/s, persons present and what was said and sign and date this. - Immediately report the matter to the Headmaster (unless the allegation is against the Headmaster, in which case report directly to the Chair of Governors).
+This will be coordinated by The Headmaster. - This ensures staff and pupils maintain their reasonable expectation of privacy from wider visibility of any allegations made (staff will be made aware where appropriate and necessary). - The Headmaster: (or where delegated, appropriate member of SLT) will record details of the allegation as case manager.
+These will be filed through the Headmaster's Office.